 WAM tailors its services to the needs of its clients.
-This is accomplished by managing an array of different types of custom crafted portfolios which range from aggressive to conservative.
-The variety of portfolios provides WAM with the ability to carefully recommend a portfolio which is more aligned to the client's risk tolerance level and investment objectives.
+This is accomplished by managing an array of different types of custom crafted portfolios which range in risk from conservative to aggressive.
+The variety of portfolios provides WAM with the ability to carefully recommend a portfolio which it believes is more aligned to the client's risk tolerance level and investment objectives.